emojicode/emojicode.github.io/src/reference/the-s-package.md

 important classes.

 The s package can be compared to what’s called standard library in other programing languages.
-It provides some of the most important classes to write meaningful programs.
-Another characteristic of standard libraries is that the programming language could theoretically be used without them, which is also the case with Emojicode’s s package.
+It provides some of the most important classes and value types to write meaningful programs.

 >!H This chapter only introduces the most important classes although there are
 >!H many more.